 On May 28, 2010, the Company acquired all the issued and outstanding shares of WK Mining.
 The transaction was recorded as a reverse takeover that does not constitute a business combination.
-As a result, these interim consolidated financial statements reflect the financial position, results of operations and cash flows of the legal subsidiary, WK Mining as at and for the period ended March 31, 2011.
+As a result, these interim consolidated financial statements reflect the financial position, results of operations and cash flows of the legal subsidiary, WK Mining as at and for the period ended June 30, 2010.
+The operating results of the legal parent (formerly Anthem Ventures Capital Corp.) have been included in these consolidated financial statements commencing May 28, 2010.
 The number of common shares outstanding is those of the Company, the legal parent.